Microsoft Graph connectors overview for Microsoft Search

-Microsoft provides 9 connectors and our ecosystem partners have created over 100 more connectors.
+Microsoft provides nine Microsoft Graph connectors, and our ecosystem partners have created over 100 more connectors.
 You can also build your own connector.

 Microsoft Graph connectors by Microsoft

-You can connect to the following data sources using connectors created by Microsoft:
+You can connect to the following data sources by using connectors created by Microsoft:

 - Azure Data Lake Storage Gen2